- Home

 ~

-Our grow kits, fruiting blocks, and sawdust spawn are made from a blend of all-natural, organic, and non-GMO compost, North American hardwoods, and substrate supplements.
+Our grow kits, fruiting blocks, and sawdust spawn are USDA certified organic and made from a blend of all-natural, organic, and non-GMO compost, North American hardwoods, and substrate supplements.

 Sterile Substrates